Frankgu3528/Frankgu3528.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an undergraduate student at Zhejiang University, majoring in Statistics, and will be joining the Language Technologies Institute at the School of Computer Science at Carnegie Mellon University as a master’s student soon.
+I am currently an undergraduate student at **Zhejiang University**, majoring in Statistics, and will be joining the Language Technologies Institute at the School of Computer Science at **Carnegie Mellon University** as a master’s student soon.
 I am now working as a research intern at Alibaba Group, focusing on large-scale reinforcement learning to enhance the agentic product search capabilities of LLMs.

 Previously, I collaborated with [YaleNLP](https://yale-nlp.github.io/) group on LLM evaluations and information retrieval.
 I have also worked with Prof. [Yang Yang](http://yangy.org/) on AI4Science (Foundation models for brain signal decoding, COOL!).